josedev-union/caprover-compose-action/README.md

 - keep

   It specifies whether to keep or remove the Caprover applicationswhen the workflow is finished.
 Optional.
 Default: `true`

+### Output
+This Github Action outputs the urls of Caprover applications.
+Output parameter name is equal to application aliases.

 Example usage;
 ```yaml